paypal/squbs/docs/persistent-buffer.md

 ##Commit Guarantee

 In case of an unexpected failure, elements emitted from the `PersistentBuffer` stage but not yet reached to a `sink` would be lost.
 Sometimes, it might be required to avoid such data loss.
 Using a `commit` stage before a `sink` might help in such case.
-To use a `commit` stage, set `auto-commit` to `false`.
+To add a `commit` stage, use `PersistentBufferAtLeastOnce` instead.
 Please see below example for `commit` stage usage:

 ```scala
 implicit val serializer = QueueSerializer[ByteString]()